 Verified and Tested 10/25/17

 Virtual Private Networks, or VPNs, are a method of employing encryption to allow users to access a private network securely and share data remotely through public networks.
 Though VPNs connect over public interfaces, it’s secure and appears as a private network.
 Because VPNs offer an inherent increase in security, they are often used by enterprise corporations as a way of connecting to remote data centers.
-If you’d like to read up about VPNs further, head over to our What Is… section and go through our What Is a VPN series.
+If you’d like to read up about VPNs further, head over to our What Is a VPN series.

 This article will guide you through connecting to your Managed Atlantic.Net VPN.